 ~creating a tile mosaic in the children's bathroom

 ~creating documents on Google Sheets and Google Docs

 Hello Workawayers!
 My name is Sybrina (pronounced similar to Sabrina) and I operate a small, play-based, English-immersion international preschool & kindergarten in Yokohama, Japan.
 Since the start of 2019 I have purchased a permanent home for the school and have since been completely renovating it.
-The first floor is now complete (and half of the second floor) and we have been holding classes there since April 2019.
-I would love to find a Workawayer who is creative and can help us make our new school space an amazing place to learn and grow!
+The entire first floor and a good portion of the second floor is now complete, with one classroom left to go!
+I'd love to find a Workawayer who is creative and can help us make our school spaces an amazing place to learn and grow!
 Aside from this project, I am also continuously searching for individuals who would like to relocate to Japan to teach young children in English and are willing to stay for at least one full school year.
 For those individuals interested in working at the school on an extended Workaway position, please see further down below under the dotted line to learn more about what the teaching position involves.

-I have purchased a permanent building for my school and from March 2019 we have been doing extensive renovation work to make our new spaces awe-inspiring for our students.
-I am limited with what I can do since I have my two children (who are 7 and 2 years old), and I'd like to host a Workawayer who can do any of the following:
+I have found a permanent home for my school and have been doing extensive renovation work to make our new space awe-inspiring for our students.
+I am limited with what I can do since I have my two children (who are 8 and 3 years old), and I'd like to host a Workawayer who can do any of the following:

 1) help around my family home - looking after my two children, doing laundry, cleaning & tidying, possibly cooking, or